-You may become a master tenant if your roommate moves out or if you decide you need a roommate and your landlord agrees.
-You might also become a master tenant if your future landlord prefers to communicate and be in a lease with only one primary tenant, who then oversees the other individual subtenants in the same unit.
-If you are in a master tenant-subtenant situation, here’s what you should know.
+You may become a primary tenant if your roommate moves out or if you decide you need a roommate and your landlord agrees.
+You might also become a primary tenant if your future landlord prefers to communicate and be in a lease with only one primary tenant, who then oversees the other individual subtenants in the same unit.
+If you are in a primary tenant-subtenant situation, here’s what you should know.

 Need to prepare rental documents?

 Create notices, lease agreements, applications, amendments, and more.

 A primary tenant is a tenant who has a direct relationship with the landlord while the other subtenants do not.
 Primary tenants are often referred to as master tenants.
 This might be someone who has moved out and brought in a new tenant under a Sublease Agreement, but remains legally responsible for the lease.
 It could also be a tenant who remains in the rental unit and brings in an additional tenant without that person being added to the Lease Agreement.

 The tenant who is not on the Lease Agreement is the subtenant.

 The primary tenant is the only tenant who has official contact with the landlord.
 Depending on the situation, the landlord may recognize the subtenant and do things like accept maintenance requests made by the subtenant.